CEOP: Child Exploitation and Online Protection Command

 Don't forget to bring a water bottle to school each day - it is important for children to stay hydrated throughout the day.
 Please label bottles and take them home to wash at home time.
 Juice is not allowed in school to promote good oral health.

 Children do not need to bring in a snack as they are provided throughout the day.
-Breadsticks and milk can be ordered at the start of each half-term, please speak to the school office about this.
+Milk can be ordered at the start of each half-term, please speak to the school office about this.

 Reading at Home